Skip to contents

 Target Populations

-The following habitat capacities files lists the target populations.
-The density-dependent constraints esimtate capacities in the absence of any stressors and assume that 100% of the stream area is suitable for spawning (e.g., gravel coverage = 100% and spawning suitability = 100%).
-We have specific stressors targetting capacities that will shink these numbers down to more realistic estimates.
+The habitat capacities file lists the target populations.
+The density-dependent constraints estimate capacities in the absence of any stressors and assume that 100% of the stream area is suitable for spawning (e.g., gravel coverage = 100% and spawning suitability = 100%).
+Specific stressors targeting capacities will reduce these numbers to more realistic estimates.

 #> HUC_ID NAME k_stage_0_mean k_stage_Pb_1_mean k_stage_B_mean